jalong21/Tumbler/README.md

 ## Step 5: Nice To Haves (TODO, Maybe . . . )
 I found one bug.
-When I'm updating percent complete, I have a race condition where one cache update overrides the other if the're close enough.
+When I'm updating percent complete, I have a race condition where one cache update overrides the other if they're close enough.
 Need to fix.
 1) Instead of using pre-made house addresses, create new ones for each tumble.
 2) Code Cleanup.
 Some of this isn't quite as pretty as I'd like.
 3) Unit tests.
 I'd obviously do this in a production environment